david-meza/elalphatatts/README.md

-# ElalphaTattts - Tattoo Artist Portfolio
+# Paramount Tattoo - Tattoo Artist Portfolio

 A modern, mobile-responsive portfolio website for a fine line and tiny tattoo artist.
 Built with React, TypeScript, Vite, and Tailwind CSS.